Iodine Deficiency: Risk Factors, Symptoms, and Solutions

 Drinking tap water can contribute to iodine deficiency.
 Why?
 Tap water contains fluoride and chlorine which can both interfere with iodine absorption.
 A 2006 study published in Semantic Scholar, examined the IQ of children living in villages with high-fluoride and low-iodine or only low-iodine levels (26).

 They found that children who lived in high-fluoride areas had lower IQ levels than those in areas with only low iodine.
-If you needed another reason to switch to purified water from tap water, adequate iodine levels are one.
+If you need another reason to switch to purified water from tap water, adequate iodine levels are one.

 Environmental Toxin Exposure